 Josef Müller-Brockmann (shortened to “MB” in Lars Müller’s book) has featured heavily in my research for both Research and Enquiry and Practice 1.
 This book highlights MB’s creative journey, from his early days searching for his creative path and trying a number of different creative practices, to his most recent work.
 The book features many of MB’s designs and illustrations, charting the development of the style MB became famous for: International Typographic Style (Swiss Style).

-This book was useful to me because it shows examples of a wide range of Swiss Style design and talks about the reasons behind MB’s decisions.
+This book provides examples of a wide range of Swiss Style design and discusses the reasons behind MB’s decisions.
 One part that stood out in particular was when Müller wrote about MB removing some of his earlier illustrative work from his portfolio once he had settled on his objective style.
 This is a practice I initially did not agree with: hiding earlier work because it does not fit with current work.
 I felt that it was destructive to history and perhaps even rude to past customers who were still using older designs.
 A graphic designers portfolio is a visual map of development, and although early designs and drawings might not be relevant in the present they were relevant at the time of their creation and held just as much meaning and purpose.

 With this in mind I looked back through some of my earliest web and graphic design.
 I could clearly see the flaws and acknowledge where I would do things differently now, but the dominating emotion was how different my early work was to my current design.
 I started to understand that MB did not necessarily remove older work out of embarrassment, but rather to give prevalence to Swiss Style and bring it into the spotlight.